 Trimming in sections assumes there are an even number of load cells to be trimmed in pairs.
-We recommend using the $1K\Omega$ signal trim section mode as shown in Figure 7 if possible.
+We recommend using the $1K\Omega$ signal trim section mode shown in Figure 5-2 if possible.

-In this and other configuration modes using both section and signal trim, the "Cell/Sect B" potentiometer trims both the A and B load cell of that section as a pair.
-This is indicated in Figure 7 by the ST (Sectional Trim) within the "Cell/Sect B" outline.
-Turning the "Cell/Sect B" potentiometer counterclockwise will increase resistance and trim the section comprised of the two load cells wired to the connector below the SWA switchbank.
+In this and other configuration modes using both section and signal trim, the Cell/Sect B potentiometer trims both the A and B load cells.
+Turning the Cell/Sect B potentiometer counterclockwise decreases output and trims the section comprised of the two load cells wired to the connector below the SWA switchbank.

-Remember to disable any unused channels as shown in Figure 4 on page 3.
+Remember to disable any unused channels as shown in Figure 4-1.